-If you are thinking about starting a business, or maybe it is time to do brainstorming with your team on your existing business, there are three areas on which to focus: offering the best, to the most, for the least.
+If you are thinking about starting a business, you will want to start by writing a business plan.
+Or maybe it is time to do brainstorming with your team on your existing business.
+Whether you are planning to start a new business, or want to take a critical look at your current business, there are three areas on which to focus: offering the best, to the most, for the least.
 These three areas touch on the three most important areas of any business: the products and/or services you offer, your target customer, and pricing.

 Offering the BEST.
 This is all about the product and/or services you offer.
 Whatever you offer, you of course want to be known for being the best.
 When customers are talking about your business, the last thing you would want to hear is “Oh, yeah, they are OK.”
 When customers are looking for a product or service, you want the kind of reputation that causes people to say “Oh yes, I know exactly where you should go for that, they are the best!”
 That is the kind of reputation any business owner wants to have.
 Being known for being the best means bringing your A-game every day, and having a team working for you that does the same.